kontinyu/BitsyMiner/README.md

 <br/><br/>
 ## Support

 The binaries and code are offered as-is.
-No support or guarantee of any kind is available for the BitsyMiner Open Source.
+No support or guarantee of any kind is available for BitsyMiner Open Source.